johnbarnes-vi/vit-imagenet21k-p/README.md

 # ViT ImageNet-21K-P

+## Overview

+This repository is part of an ambitious project aiming to explore computer vision at scale by utilizing the extensive ImageNet-21K dataset.
+Currently, the repository contains code and scripts for preprocessing the dataset, transforming it from the original 1.3TB .tar file into a resized and indexed version.
+The project's next stage involves training a Vision Transformer (ViT) on the processed ImageNet-21K dataset.
+The goal is to leverage the large and diverse dataset to learn about non-trivial applications of computer vision.

-## ImageNet-21K Preprocessing
+### Preprocessing

-This repository contains the code and scripts required to preprocess the ImageNet-21K dataset, starting from the original 1.3TB `.tar` file downloaded from image-net.org.
+The `preprocessing` directory contains the code and scripts required to preprocess the ImageNet-21K dataset, starting from the original 1.3TB `.tar` file downloaded from image-net.org.
 The preprocessing steps transform the dataset into a resized, indexed version, stored in the `/mnt/` directory, with a serialized index (pickled object mapping) in the actual project repository.

 Most of the preprocessing code comes from the paper "ImageNet21k Pretraining for the Masses" by Tal Ridnik et al, with the exception of the `pickle_resized_images.py` script, which was authored as part of this project.

-## Overview

-The project focuses on a series of preprocessing steps to handle the ImageNet-21K dataset, transforming it from a single `.tar` file to a resized, indexed version with a serialized index.

-### Preprocessing

-The `preprocessing` directory contains the scripts to handle the stages of extraction, organization, resizing, and indexing.

 ### Resources